 The best thing you can do is keep an eye on your cycle to see if you are noticing a trend toward more rapid cycling.

-For instance, if having a 30 day cycle is normal for you then you may start to see your cycle popping up 1-2 days earlier each and every month.
+For instance, if having a 30-day cycle is normal for you then you may start to see your cycle popping up 1-2 days earlier each and every month.

 The exact opposite is true for those with low thyroid.

-Menstrual cycle length in those with low thyroid is PROLONGED and may occur every 40-45 days (or even longer depending on how low your thyroid is).
+The menstrual cycle length in those with low thyroid is PROLONGED and may occur every 40-45 days (or even longer depending on how low your thyroid is).